 They keep young kids out too late

-I know it’s tempting to see everything, especially the fireworks.
-But young kids are often exhausted after a busy day, and start to melt down if they are overtired.
+I know it’s tempting to see everything, especially the fireworks and evening shows.
+But young kids are often exhausted after a busy day, and start to meltdown if they are overtired.
 Skip the fireworks if your kids can’t stay up that late without consequences.

 They didn’t drink enough water